 Intrusion Prevention integration

 Integration with LDAP and Active Directory

-To compare different Firewall products, you likely want to consider evaluating these aspects of the software:
+To compare different Firewall software, you likely want to consider evaluating these aspects of the software:

-- Managed Service Provider vs. In-House Focus: Are you looking for a firewall product to sell to and manage for your clients, or do you need something for your own business?
-Products tailored to the former context will emphasize centralized management and customizability, while the latter will be more accessible for line of business users without IT security backgrounds.
+Managed Service Provider vs. In-House Focus: Are you looking for a firewall software to sell to and manage for your clients, or do you need something for your own business?
+Software tailored to the former context will emphasize centralized management and customizability, while the latter will be more accessible for line of business users without IT security backgrounds.

-- Support: Reviewers frequently mention customer support and service, both positively and negatively depending on the product.
+Support: Reviewers frequently mention customer support and service, both positively and negatively depending on the software.
 Given a convergence of capabilities towards market parity, the extra support and services vendors provide can become a key differentiator between products.

 The cost of firewalls can vary from free (for personal use) to significant sums of money for enterprise firewalls.
 Firewalls are often on-premise appliances, but can also be purchased as software which must be installed on a server, or as a cloud service.
 The range of pricing models is broad making it difficult to compare across vendors.
 However, an enterprise firewall may cost upwards of $30,000, depending on capability and type.